Skip to main content

 Your Action Steps

-Send a written debt validation request within 30 days of first contact.
-Under the Fair Debt Collection Practices Act (FDCPA), you have 30 days from the collector's initial communication to request written validation of the debt.
-Send your request by certified mail with return receipt.
-The collector must stop all collection activity until they provide written verification showing the amount owed, the name of the original creditor, and proof that you are the correct person.
-A sample validation letter is available from the CFPB.
+Under the FDCPA, you have 30 days from the collector’s initial contact to request written validation.
+Send by certified mail with return receipt.
+The collector must stop all collection activity until they provide the amount owed, original creditor name, and proof you’re the correct person.
+Sample letters are available from the CFPB.

 Educational Information Only